a5creel/intro_to_programming/README.md

   - even with 90 min lectures people thought it was fast
   - maybe split the first base R lecture into two lectures and have an on-the-board example of loops and indexing with i
   - if Base R splits to two, would need to get rid of lecture (maybe get rid of github?)
-- if GitHub stays, ask Eliana to do it with GitHub desktop instead -->
+- if GitHub stays, ask Eliana to do it with GitHub desktop instead
+  - maybe have github be option and on Friday afternoon
+  - Remember that downloading git onto macs requires homebrew and installing homebrew will require pip and installing pip requires running some funky line of wack ass code in terminal first
+- Introduce error reading
+  - reading the error message in console
+  - red squiggle line
+-->